 His experience includes a high-profile matter in Central America with dimensions in international human rights, criminal law, environmental law, and political advocacy.
 Daniel excels working onsite in challenging emerging market environments, where he has served as a liaison for the firm with local counsel as well as with stakeholders with diverse backgrounds.

 Daniel is an experienced litigator who is knowledgeable about Common and Civil Law traditions.
-He has participated in investigations into practices of Multinational Companies in Latin America in the context of the Foreign Corrupt Practices Act (FCPA).
+He has participated in investigations into practices of Multinational Companies in Latin America and Europe in the context of the Foreign Corrupt Practices Act (FCPA).

 Daniel was educated in Puerto Rico, the US, and Spain and speaks, reads and writes English and Spanish at a native level.
 He is also fluent in Portuguese and has a working level of French; and feels comfortable reading legal documents in both languages.
 He also understands Catalan.

 Daniel is licensed in the District of Columbia, US Federal District Court and Bankruptcy Court for the District of Puerto Rico, US Court of Appeals for the First Circuit, and the Commonwealth of Puerto Rico.
 He is an active member of the Washington Foreign Law Society, for which he was a panelist at the March 20, 2019 event Careers in International Law.
 He is a frequent speaker at events regarding Puerto Rico, and at radio programs in Puerto Rico.
 He is also a member of the Hispanic Bar Association of the District of Columbia.